bsdpunk/trash/README.md

 jump (destination) <variation on username> : go to another server, via the jump server which (potential executable): find executables on the machine trash is running on

-Linux/Unix Specific:
-search-for-id (username): find the unix id of a user, username can be PCRE (Perl Compatible Regex)

-AD Commands
-get-groups (user) : get the groups a specified AD user is in get-members (group) : get the members of an AD group search-for-name (search term) : Search for an AD entry by name.
-Hint: Use regex ie dust* or *ust*

 help,? : show commands and usage quit, exit : leave the shell